1 Introduction

 Some of these steps are only required for specific versions of SQL Server or Mendix.

-When setting up a new database for Mendix, most of the settings can be left to the default configuration.
+When setting up a new database for Mendix, you can leave most of the settings to the default configuration.
 When looking at the general settings, you only need to set up the database name.
-Set up the database files according to the Microsoft SQL Server best practices (for details, see SQL Server Installation Best Practices).
+Set up the database files according to the Microsoft SQL Server best practices.

 In the database options, the default properties need to be evaluated.
 When choosing a collation, pay attention to the type of collation you are going to use.
 Mendix uses UTF-8 for all data evaluation.
 Depending on your exact locale, you will most likely want to choose one of the SQL_Latin1_General_

 collations.
-The exact encoding will depend on your OS.
-For an en_US installation, this will be CP1
+The exact encoding depends on your OS.
+For an en_US installation, for example, the encoding is CP1

 .

-The last two options identify how sorting and uniqueness is interpreted.
-For example, the collation option _CS_
+The last two collation arguments identify how sorting and uniqueness are interpreted.
+For example, the collation argument CS

-indicates that the collation sorting style will be case-sensitive.
+indicates that the collation sorting style is case sensitive.
 For more information on collations and case sensitivity, see Case-Sensitive Database Behavior and the Microsoft documentation Windows Collation Name.

-As a recovery model, Mendix only requires the Simple mode.
-The functionality offered in the Full recovery model option is not used by Mendix; usage of this recovery model will not hurt Mendix, but it could increase the data usage of all the transactions and might slow down any rollbacks in case of an error.
+Mendix recommends using the Simple recovery model option.
+Mendix does not use the full functionality offered in the Full recovery model option; although you can successfully use the Full recovery model, it could increase the data usage of all the transactions and might slow down any rollbacks in case of an error.

 After the database is created, the Mendix Runtime can initiate the initial setup and prepare all the tables and functions for usage by the platform.
 Some of these queries require sysadmin